Andrew Ross (sociologist): Activism

 An early participant in Occupy Wall Street, he helped found the Occupy Student Debt Campaign and has been an integral member of the Occupy Debt Assembly and Strike Debt—a coalition formed in the summer of 2012 to help build a debtors' movement.
 Strike Debt produced the Debt Resisters' Operations Manual and organised the Rolling Jubilee.
 He is an active member of the Debt Collective, a prototype debtors' union.
 He also serves on the board of the US Campaign for the Academic and Cultural Boycott of Israel (USACBI).

-Ross is a vocal critic of Israel.
-In November 2023, a law suit was filed against him for “egregious acts of antisemitism” by 3 Jewish students.
-Ross requested 3rd party defendant status in the case, which was approved by the court.
+In November 2023, three Jewish students filed a law suit against NYU.
+The lawsuit named Ross, accusing him of antisemitism for speaking at the Walkout for Solidarity with Palestine, establishing NYU’s chapter of Faculty for Justice in Palestine and being a long-time supporter of the Boycott, Divestment and Sanctions movement.
+Ross asked to be included in the lawsuit as a 3rd party defendant.
 On December 12, 2024, Ross was arrested outside of NYU's Bobst Library for trespassing as he protested against the Gaza war.
 Ross was declared PNG (persona non grata) by the university and barred entry into some of the buildings on campus.